indiajacksonphd/Dissertation/README.md

 ### Terminal:

 1. Open your terminal and make sure that you are in the directory where you want to work.

-2. Run the following command to find the location of the package and save it into an environmental variable:
+2. Install the solarSurvival package using the following command:

     ```bash
+    pip3 install -i https://test.pypi.org/simple/ solarSurvival
+    ```
+3. Run the following command to find the location of the package and save it into an environmental variable:

+    ```bash
     export SOLAR_SURVIVAL_PATH=$(pip3 show solarSurvival | grep -E '^Location:' | awk '{print $2}')
     ```

-3. Run the following command to run the package:
+4. Run the following command to run the package:

     ```bash
     python3 $SOLAR_SURVIVAL_PATH/solar_Survival/solarSurvival.py